hellmarbecker/blog/_drafts/druid-data-cookbook-parameterizing-the-in-clause.markdown

 ![Postman query](/assets/2024-06-24-01-postman.jpg)

-Now, let's make the query a bit more complex.
+Let's make the query a bit more complex.
 We want to count the rows for more than one channel with a simple `GROUP BY` and an `IN` clause:

 ```json
 {